Jaiyah Saelua

-Jaiyah Tauasuesimeamativa Saelua (born July 19, 1988) is an American Samoan footballer who plays as a center back for the American Samoa national team.
+Jaiyah Tauasuesimeamativa Saelua (born July 19, 1988) is an American Samoan footballer who plays as a center-back for Ilaoa and To'omata and formerly the American Samoa national team.

-Saelua is a fa'afafine, a third gender present in Polynesian society.
+Saelua is a faʻafafine, a third gender present in Polynesian society.
 She is the first openly non-binary and trans woman to compete in a FIFA World Cup qualifier.

-Saelua is featured in the 2014 documentary Next Goal Wins.
-A feature film version of Next Goal Wins is planned, which will feature Kaimana, an actor who is also a fa'afafine, as Saelua, and will be directed by Taika Waititi.
+She was prominently featured in the 2014 documentary Next Goal Wins, about the American Samoa team, and the 2023 biographical comedy-drama of the same name directed by Taika Waititi, in which she is portrayed by Kaimana.

 Early life

 Saelua took up football at school as an 11-year-old.
-Her first coach was Nicky Salapu, the man famous for being the goalkeeper during American Samoa's world-record 31-0 defeat to Australia in 2001.
-Saelua is a former performing arts student who studied at the University of Hawaii.
+Her first coach was Nicky Salapu, who was the goalkeeper during American Samoa's world-record 31–0 defeat to Australia in 2001.
+Saelua is a former performing arts student who studied at the University of Hawaiʻi.

 Club career

 Saelua has played for former FFAS Senior League men's champions FC SKBC.
-She now plays for and captain her village club Ilaoa and To'omata.
+She now plays for and captains her village club Ilaoa and To'omata.
 Following the 2023 OFC Champions League qualifying stage she announced that she was considering retirement.